 Ameripolitan Awards Weekend Comes to Memphis

-Ed.
-Note: There’s a new music festival in Memphis and it’s happening Feb.
-9-13!
-Contributor Baylee sat down with new-ish Memphian and Ameripolitan Awards founder Dale Watson to answer questions like: Why move a music awards event from Austin to Memphis?
+That year, I Love Memphis Blog contributor Baylee Less sat down with Dale to answer questions like: Why move a music awards event from Austin to Memphis?
 How can Memphians get in on the free live music showcases?
-And of course: what on earth is “Ameripolitan” music?
+And of course: what on earth is "Ameripolitan" music?

-Memphis is fun as hell, so it’s no surprise that yet another music festival is on the books for 2018.
-The Ameripolitan Awards Weekend moving to Memphis means one thing to me: people are starting to take notice of our artistic energy (and they want to be a part of it).
+Memphis is fun as hell, so it’s no surprise that yet another music festival is on the books The Ameripolitan Awards Weekend moving to Memphis in 2018 means one thing to me: people are starting to take notice of our artistic energy (and they want to be a part of it).

-The Memphis Ameripolitan Awards Weekend on February 9-13, 2018 will celebrate all things roots music, including bluegrass, outlaw, Americana, honky-tonk, rockabilly, Western, and what people have so politely termed the old “country.”
+The Memphis Ameripolitan Awards Weekend celebrates all things roots music, including bluegrass, outlaw, Americana, honky-tonk, rockabilly, Western, and what people have so politely termed the old “country.”
 This weekend won’t feature Taylor Swift or Blake Shelton; it will applaud Ameripolitan artists from around the world who create the kind of music that feels homegrown, honest, and timeless.

 A Conversation with Dale Watson